-Daily Start: In March and April our work day begins at 8:00 am, but by May our start time is 6:00 am.
+Daily Start: In April our workday begins at 8:00 am, but by May our start time is 6:00 am.

-Breaks: We have 15 minute break mid-morning and take lunch around noon.
+Breaks: We have a 15-minute break mid-morning and take a one-hour unpaid lunch around noon.

 Daily End: We're usually finished by 4:30pm with the exception of the weekdays we're at the evening farm stand or CSA distribution.
-In the peak of the season Friday harvests run long and we may not finish up until after 5:00 pm.
+In the peak of the season Friday harvests run long and we may not finish up until 5:00 pm.

 We work as a group.
 Each day begins with a morning meeting outlining our work plan for the day, then animal chores.
-We come out of the fied between 3-3:30pm to finish up the day with watering the green houses, animal chores, cleaning the wash station and putting all equipment away.
+Between 3-3:30pm we finish up the day with watering the green houses, animal chores, cleaning the wash station and putting all equipment away.

 Monday: Focus on flowers and field work.
 Harvest flowers for CSA.
 Seeding, transplanting, setting up irrigation, weeding, mechanical cultivating, bed and field prep.
 Cooler inventory.

 Tuesday: Focus on harvest and packing.
 Harvest for CSA distribution, restaurant orders, and farm store.
 Boulder and Denver restaurant deliveries go out Tuesday afternoons.

 Wednesday: Finish harvesting for CSA distribution.
 Cut flowers and make bouquets for farm stand/CSA.
 Farm Stand/CSA set-up and distribution.
 Field work.

 Thursday: Cut flowers and make bouquets for weekend CSA and Farm Stand.
 Field work including weeding, seeding, transplanting, trellising.
 Cooler inventory.

 Friday: Harvest for weekend CSA distribution, restaurants and Farm Store.
 Wash and pack all produce.

-Preference given to applicants available to begin work the first week of April and commit to staying through the growing season which ends November 17th.
+Preference given to applicants available to begin work in April and commit to staying through October.
 Can't commit to the whole season but still really interested?
 Apply and let us know your availability dates.